karansinghuc/SQL/Case by statement.md

 ## Question

-#### Question: Write a query to obtain a breakdown of the time spent sending vs. opening snaps as a percentage of total time spent on these activities grouped by age group.
+Write a query to obtain a breakdown of the time spent sending vs. opening snaps as a percentage of total time spent on these activities grouped by age group.
 Round the percentage to 2 decimal places in the output.

 ````SQL